ONSdigital/census-rm-case-processor/README.md

 #Entrypoints / MessageEndpoints

 There are multiple entry points to this application, these can be found in the messaging folder/package, each class in here is a listener to a queue (defined in the application yml).
-This classes are annotated
+These classes are annotated
 @MessageEndpoint and each consists of a receiveMessage function bound to a queue and marked @Transactional.
 The
  @Transactional part wraps every queuing & database action under this function into 1 big transaction.
 If any of this fails they all get rolled back and the original message will be returned unharmed to the rabbit queue.
 After several